 The original Faculty of Divinity taught theological courses for ordinands and also engaged in teaching undergraduates in other faculties a selection of courses of more general interest, such as philosophy and psychology of religion, and comparative religion.
 This selection grew over the years into the present BA Honours, Major and Minor programs in Religious Studies within the Faculty of Arts.
-In 1970, the name of the Faculty was changed to the Faculty of Religious Studies in order to reflect the new emphasis on the academic study of religion.
-In 2016 The Faculty of Religious Studies was repositioned as the School of Religious Studies in the Faculty of Arts.
+In 1970 the name of the Faculty was changed to the Faculty of Religious Studies in order to reflect the new emphasis on the the academic study of religion.
+In May 2016, the Faculty of Religious Studies was repositioned as the School of Religious Studies in the Faculty of Arts.
+The School will continue to effect all of the teaching, degree, and research programs in religion and theology that have characterized its long and successful history at McGill.
+The School will continue its constitutive relation with the Montreal School of Theology and its close collaborations with cognate disciplines and units within the Faculty of Arts.